-The European Cement Association based in Brussels is the representative organisation of the cement industry in Europe.
+About CEMBUREAU: The European Cement Association based in Brussels is the representative organisation of the cement industry in Europe.
 Currently, its Full Members are the national cement industry associations and cement companies of the European Union (except for Malta and Slovakia) plus Norway, Switzerland and Turkey.
 Croatia and Serbia are Associate Members of CEMBUREAU.
-A cooperation agreement has been concluded with Vassiliko Cement in Cyprus and with the Cement Association of Ukraine.
+A cooperation agreement has been concluded with Vassiliko Cement in Cyprus.